kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

 ## SOCML notification
 <img src="/images/Neurips_/s_023.png" width="600">
 - Reaction: Me, jumping up and down.
 I was also in the middle of a final project that was using a hybrid of multiparty computation and homomorphic encryption, so I was pretty stoked!
+(Edit: I ended up getting an A+ in my Secure Computation class! :) *happy dance* )

 ## The workshops were enjoyed by a lot of people!
 <img src="/images/Neurips_/s_012.png" width="600">